Exponential growth

 where x_{0} is the value of x at time 0.
 The growth of a bacterial colony is often used to illustrate it.
 One bacterium splits itself into two, each of which splits itself resulting in four, then eight, 16, 32, and so on.
 The amount of increase keeps increasing because it is proportional to the ever-increasing number of bacteria.
 Growth like this is observed in real-life activity or phenomena, such as the spread of virus infection, the growth of debt due to compound interest, and the spread of viral videos.
 In real cases, initial exponential growth often does not last forever, instead slowing down eventually due to upper limits caused by external factors and turning into logistic growth.

-Terms like "exponential growth" are sometimes incorrectly interpreted as "rapid growth."
-Indeed, something that grows exponentially can in fact be growing slowly at first.

 Examples

 Bacteria exhibit exponential growth under optimal conditions.